-That's why I'm going to tell you about the 5 ways you can make money with your social media accounts (yes, it's entirely possible).
+Below are 5 ways you can capitalize on your social media.
 Of course, as a bonus, I also include a FREE Instagram PDF (which can be found at the end of this post) detailing exactly how I built up my following to 15,000 +.

 1. GETTING COMMISSION FROM AFFILIATE SALES